p-v-srinag/Tax-Expense-Management-System/README.md

-# Freelancers' Income and Tax Management Platform
+# Freelancers Income and Tax Management Platform

 A comprehensive platform for freelancers to manage their income, generate invoices, and calculate tax liabilities automatically.